Jessica Campbell, Kori Cheverie breaking barriers for female coaches in NHL

 With the exception of a short stint with the Malmo Redhawks in Sweden in 2019-20, she hung up her skates in 2017.

-She had a second career as an entrepreneur and started her own business, JC Powerskating, to train skills and skating to top athletes.
+She had a second career as an entrepreneur and started her own business, JC Powerskating, to train top athletes.

 The business took off during the COVID-19 pandemic as NHL players — including Shea Weber, Brent Seabrook and Mathew Barzal — sought a way to train amid lockdowns before the 2020 bubble playoffs.